-- The cell annotation meta data table, one row per cell.
+- Cell annotation metadata table, one row per cell.
 No need to gzip this relatively small file.
-The first column is the name of the cell and it has to match the cell name in the expression matrix.
+The first column is the name of the cell and it has to match the name in the expression matrix.
 There should be at least two columns: one with the name of the cell and one with the name of the cluster.
-Ideally your expression matrix is a tab-separated file and has as many cell columns as you have rows in the meta data file and they appear in the same order in both files, as cbBuild doesn’t have to trim the matrix then or reorder the meta file.
-The meta file has a header line, the names of the columns from this line are the ones refered to in the cellbrowser.conf file.
+To speed up processing of both your expression matrix and metadata file, these files should describe the same numbers of cells and be in the same order.
+This allows cbBuild process these files without needing to trim the matrix and reorder the metadata file.
+The metadata file also must have a header line.

-- The coordinates of the cells, often t-SNE or UMAP coordinates.
+- Cell coordinates, often t-SNE or UMAP coordinates.
 This file

 always has three columns, (cellName, x, y).
 The cellName must be the same as in

-the expression matrix and cell annotation meta data file.
-You can provide
+the expression matrix and cell annotation metadata file.
+If you have run

-subsets of the cells, e.ge. one coord file per tissue.
-If R has changed your
+e.g. one coordinates file per tissue.
+Note, if R has changed your

-cell identifiers (adding dots), you may be able to fix them with
+cell identifiers (e.g. by adding dots), you may be able to fix them by running